Sharykhin/form-validation/README.md

 Options:
 --------

 You can use different notifications.
-By default CValidation use jGrowl, but you can choose another:
+By default CValidation uses jGrowl, but you can choose another:

     Available:
         jGrowl